Portion of National Scenic Trail Near Tupelo Closed to Hikers

 Plan Your Visit

-To plan your visit to the Natchez Trace National Scenic Trail, consider using the maps of each trail found on the home page, and the map of the Natchez Trace Parkway found here.
-Also, because the national scenic trail is administered by the Natchez Trace Parkway, please call the Parkway Visitor Center, in Tupelo, Mississippi, with questions at 1-800-305-7417.
+To plan your visit to the Natchez Trace National Scenic Trail, click on the link for each section.
+Maps can be found at those links, or on the map page.
+Because the National Scenic Trail is administered by the Natchez Trace Parkway, please call the Parkway Visitor Center, in Tupelo, Mississippi, with questions at 1-800-305-7417.

-As indicated on the maps, four of the five sections of national scenic trail are intended for horse travel too.
-However, please note that horseback riding is not permitted along the Parkway.
+As indicated on the maps, several sections of trail are intended for horse travel, too.
+However, please keep horses only on those portions designated for that use, and note that horseback riding is not permitted along the Parkway.

 Did You Know?